nandayvk/EECE5554_Final_Project/README.md

 [Documentation](https://openvslam.readthedocs.io/en/master/index.html), [GitHub](https://github.com/xdspacelab/openvslam)

 The OpenVSLAM files are located in the [openvslam](openvslam) directory of this repository.
-The installation procedure along with other details are mentioned locally in tht directory.
+The installation procedure along with other details are mentioned locally in that directory.
 You can find a README.md specific to openvslam at [openvslam/README.md](openvslam/README.md).

 ## Dataset for ROS